What is Subjectivity?

 Subjectivity is not Random or Arbitrary

 Many people believe that calling X “subjective” implies that X is meaningless, arbitrary or random.
 That belief is based on naive realism about truth and value.
-They believe a truth claim is correct if it corresponds to objective truth, and a value claim is correct if it corresponds to objective value.
+They believe that a truth claim is correct if it corresponds to objective truth, and that a value claim is correct if it corresponds to objective value.
 Calling a claim “subjective” implies that it does not correspond to objective reality, or is not about objective reality.

 But no truth or value claim corresponds to objective reality.